-College of Law > Faculty & Staff > Faculty A-Z > Alberto R. Coll
+College of Law > Faculty & Staff > Full-time Faculty > Alberto R. Coll

 Before joining DePaul, Dr. Alberto R. Coll served for five years as dean of the Center for Naval Warfare Studies, the U.S. Navy’s foremost strategic research center.
 A

 cum laude graduate from Princeton University in history, he earned his JD and PhD in government and foreign affairs from the University of Virginia.
 In 1982, Professor Coll joined the faculty at Georgetown University, and in 1986 was appointed secretary of the Navy Senior Research Fellow at the Naval War College.
 In 1989, he became the youngest holder of the Charles H. Stockton Chair of International Law, the college’s oldest chair.
 From 1990 to 1993, Professor Coll was principal deputy assistant secretary of defense, serving in the Pentagon office that oversaw the Defense Department’s policy, strategy and $3 billion budget for special operations forces and “low-intensity” conflict, including counterterrorism.
 For his work, he received the Secretary of Defense Medal for Outstanding Public Service.
 Professor Coll is the author of